CocoaBob/PebbleTransilien/README.md

 This is the request URL used in the current iOS version of SNCF Translien.

-All the requests are HTTP POST requests.
-Different request has a different POST Body.
+All the requests are HTTP POST requests with POST Body.
 All the request/response data are in JSON format (`"Content-Type": "application/json; charset=utf-8"`).

 ### Request nearby stations